trlafleur/Tasmota-Tank-Sensor/README.md

 # Tasmota-Tank-Sensor
-Tasmota-Berry Tank Sensor for fuel-oil using VL53L1X or SR04 sensor
+Tasmota-Berry Tank Sensor for fuel-oil volume measurement using an VL53L1X or SR04 sensor

 ## The Sensor body